hazeeb/infinite-scroll/README.md

 # Infinite scroll

-Fetches data from an array and gives you never ending scrolling experience.
+This is a simple angular application,that fetches data from an array and gives you never ending scrolling experience.
 This website use [Angular Material Design](https://github.com/angular/material) for its layout and components.
 Array consists 12 images, which are repeating random while you scroll down.